EBS369/solidity-test/README.md

 8. finalize() method (debug only)
 9. Use Ownable
 10. Use OpenZeppelin library for factory
-11. Array for loop is gas expensive, consider alternatives (EnumerableSet)
+11. --array for loop is gas expensive, consider alternatives (EnumerableSet)-- unnecessary as array is small
 12. uint256 should not be needed as loop counter, consider uint

 ## Critical